owlbarn/tutorial/book/algodiff/README.md

 We can then apply this method on a two dimensional triangular function to find one of the local minimum values, staring from a random initial point.
 Note that here the functions has to take a vector as input and output a scalar.
+We will come back to this method in the in Optimisation chapter with more details.

 ```ocaml env=algodiff_hessian_example
 let _ =